Wynterwolf/petproject/Ruby_review_Guide.md

 ```
 styled_flash
  - We add "styled_flash" view helper to our "layout.erb" file.
- - ○ <%= styled_flash %>
+	 - `<%= styled_flash %>`
-- ● Now we can use Flash Messages to Display Text to our users after redirects.
+- Now we can use Flash Messages to Display Text to our users after redirects.
-- ● This is used for session based messaging
+- This is used for session based messaging
-- ● It allows us to Display Error after a redirect by temporarily storing the error message layout.erb
+- It allows us to Display Error after a redirect by temporarily storing the error message layout.erb
-- ● This is what Sinatra uses whenever we call an erb method ● When we call an erb method we are rendering a template at the path we specify ● This layout file is a kind of container that we render the template into inside of yield How Do We Make Navigation Links Appear On Every Page?
-CHECK ● We use the layout.erb file and add navigation links above yield ● In order to add navigation links we use
+- This is what Sinatra uses whenever we call an erb method
+- When we call an erb method we are rendering a template at the path we specify
+- This layout file is a kind of container that we render the template into inside of yield

+How Do We Make Navigation Links Appear On Every Page?
+- We use the layout.erb file and add navigation links above yield
+- In order to add navigation links we use

 tags
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNTk0MDQxMiwxNjU5MTIzNzA2LDE5Nj
+eyJoaXN0b3J5IjpbMTM2OTE0MDYzNywxNjU5MTIzNzA2LDE5Nj
 kyODkyMTQsNzQzOTc4MzEzXX0=
 -->